Prunoideae/MitoFlex/README.md

 ## 6.6 Cannot validate folder / Folder X already exists

 MitoFlex failed to create a folder, or a previous folder exists so MitoFlex can't make sure if the folder is removable or not.
-Please check your permission or try to investigate the files in the folder and remove it if it's save to remove.
+Please check your permission or try to investigate the files in the folder and remove it if it's safe to remove.

-## 6.7 I'm using MitoFlex on flatworms, but the closely-related species is some strange Echinodermata thing
+## 6.7 I'm using MitoFlex on flatworms, but the closely-related species is in Echinodermata

 MitoFlex doesn't know what species you are processing, the only thing it has just a local protein database, which contains many protein records of different species.